bineetNaidu/bineetNaidu/README.md

 ## I'm a passionate Developer

--   🔭 I’m currently working on [TravelZilla](https://github.com/bineetNaidu/travelZilla)!
+-   🔭 I’m currently working on a [E-Commerce](https://github.com/bineetNaidu/E-Commerce-App) app that is done from scratch!
 -   🌱 I’m currently learning everything to make my hand dirty🤣
 -   🥅 2020 Goals: Learn as much as possible
     -   🤔 2021 Goal: contribute more to Open Source project